manuvarkey/GElectrical/docs/getting_started.md

 :width: 300px
 ```

-This sidebar allows has three tabs which are described below.
+This sidebar has three tabs which are described below.

 1. **Properties**: Modification of properties of the selected elements.
 2. **Results**: Viewing simulation results for the selected elements.